-Disability and Rehabilitation Research Projects (DRRPs)
+Disability and Rehabilitation Research Projects (DRRPS)

-The purpose of DRRPs, which are under NIDRR's Disability and Rehabilitation Research Projects and Centers Program, is to improve the effectiveness of services authorized under the Rehabilitation Act of 1973, as amended, by developing methods, procedures, and rehabilitation technologies that advance a wide range of independent living and employment outcomes for individuals with disabilities, especially individuals with the most severe disabilities.
-DRRPs carry out one or more of the following types of activities, as specified and defined in 34 CFR 350.13 through 350.19: research, training, demonstration, development, dissemination, utilization, and technical assistance.
-Additionally information on DRRPs can be found at: www.ed.gov/rschstat/research/pubs/res-program.html.
+The purpose of DRRPs, which are funded under NIDRR's Disability and Rehabilitation Research Projects and Centers Program, is to improve the effectiveness of services authorized under the Rehabilitation Act of 1973, as amended, by developing methods, procedures, and rehabilitation technologies that advance a wide range of independent living and employment outcomes for individuals with disabilities, especially individuals with the most severe disabilities.
+DRRPs carry out one or more of the following types of activities, as specified and defined in 34 CFR 350.13 through 350.19: Research, training, demonstration, development, dissemination, utilization, and technical assistance.
+Additionally information on DRRPs can be found at: www.ed.gov/rschstat/research/pubs/res-program.

-Priorities: NIDRR has established two absolute priorities for this competition.
+Priority: NIDRR has established two absolute priorities for this competition.

 For FY 2012 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, these priorities are absolute priorities.
 Under 34 CFR 75.105(c)(3) we consider only applications that meet these priorities.